Amisor/SNVcalling_Nextflow/README.md

 # Running the pipeline

 Let's zoom in into the data directory.
-Noticed that the only FastQC missing files correspond to `Australia_SRR17978916_1.fastq.gz` since `main.nf` gets its QC analysis for providing an example of the `RunFastQC` process.
+Noticed that the only FastQC missing file correspond to `Australia_SRR17978916_1.fastq.gz` since `main.nf` gets its QC analysis for providing an example of the `RunFastQC` process.